karkirowle/relative_phoneme_analysis/README.md

 ```

 ### Future plans
-* Support for ESPNet WER details
-* Support for multiple languages, and g2p models
+* Support for multiple languages, and g2p models in PER
+* Fully support MoA-PoA for Dutch phonemes

+### TODO (for contributing)
+* Some Dutch phonemes still missing from MoA table,